Bodie Broadus: Season four

-Bodie was seen getting into McNulty's car by Monk, one of Marlo's lieutenants, who later relayed this information to Marlo, who swiftly ordered his death.
+Earlier, Bodie had been seen getting into McNulty's car by Monk, one of Marlo's lieutenants.
+Monk relayed this information to Marlo, who swiftly ordered Bodie's death.
 Later that night, Bodie was dealing with Poot and Spider when Chris and Snoop set up an ambush.
 Bodie decided to take a last stand, causing an unarmed Spider to retreat.
-Throughout the fourth season, Chris and Snoop murdered various people by taking them into abandoned houses.

-All of the victims put up a minimal fight and were dispatched with ease.
-Bodie decided to be the sole exception to this and shouted "you ain't putting me in one of them empty-ass houses neither".
-Poot tried to reason with Bodie but Bodie refused to retreat, either through pride in standing his ground or out of fear about dying unnoticed and rotting in a vacant house.
-After Poot realized he could not convince him otherwise, he retreated.
+Throughout the fourth season, Chris and Snoop murdered various people and hid their bodies in abandoned row houses.
+While all of the previous victims put up a minimal fight and were dispatched with ease, Bodie decided to be the sole exception to this and shouted "you ain't putting me in one of them empty-ass houses neither".
+Poot tried to reason with his longtime friend but Bodie refused to retreat, either through pride in standing his ground or out of fear about dying unnoticed and rotting in a vacant house.
+After realizing that Bodie could not be convinced otherwise, Poot retreated.
+Shortly after Poot's departure, while Bodie was still focused on Chris and Snoop, O-Dog emerged from a doorway behind Bodie and shot him twice in the head, killing him.

-Shortly after Poot's departure, while Bodie was still focused on Chris and Snoop, Darius “O-Dog” Hill emerged from a doorway behind Bodie and shot him twice in the head, killing him.
-When McNulty learned of Bodie's death, he approached Poot, pretending to frisk him while asking him about what happened to Bodie, and was horrified to learn that truth, that Bodie was seen getting into McNulty's car, and that led to his murder.

-McNulty, having developed a genuine respect for Bodie throughout the season, was stricken with guilt.
-Bodie's death was what ultimately convinced McNulty to return to the Major Crime Unit, as he wished to catch Marlo and end his violent ways.
+When McNulty learned of Bodie's death, he approached Poot, pretending to frisk him while asking him about what happened to Bodie, and was horrified to learn that Bodie was seen getting into McNulty's car, which led to his murder.
+McNulty was stricken with guilt and Bodie's death was what ultimately convinced him to return to the Major Crimes Unit, as he wished to catch Marlo and end his violent ways.

 The report McNulty read about Bodie's murder listed his age as 26 at time of death.